The Problem of Dynamic Spatial Sampling and Geofence Surveillance: Defining the Problem of Dynamic Spatial Sampling

 \section{Defining the Problem of Dynamic Spatial Sampling}

 How can a spatial auditor construct a digital perimeter whose size depends on a spatially varying stochastic process $\eta$ and a privacy constraint $k$?
 This question summarizes what we define as the problem of dynamic spatial sampling.
 In the policing context, this problem regularly emerges when law enforcement attempts to place a geofence perimeter in a socially dynamic public setting while also being subject to an externally imposed privacy constraint $k$.
 Here, we frame these social patterns as a stochastic process $\eta$, which produces distinct point patterns across a jurisdiction\footnote{For now, we will ignore temporal dynamics and focus exclusively on how agencies construct spatial boundaries.}.
-Three questions naturally flow from this setup.
-First, how should the agency construct these boundaries with respect to their privacy constraint $k$?
-Second, how can the agency create adaptive perimeters that respond to social patterns of human activity as measured by $\eta$?
-Third, how can an agency achieve both of these tasks simultaneously?
+Solving this problem requires an agency to simultaneously account for legal privacy constraints ($k$) and the highly dynamic spatial patterns of human activity ($\eta$).

-When selecting a digital perimeter, agencies tend to select fixed boundaries that adhere to legal constraints (i.e., timing, location, and size) yet ignore social patterns of human activity.
+When selecting a digital perimeter, agencies tend to select fixed boundaries that might adhere to legal constraints (i.e., timing, location, and size) yet fully ignore social patterns of human activity.
 This matters when estimating the number of intersecting units $\hat{k}$ for a given perimeter.
 This can lead to unintentional selective expansions of surveillance, where an agency collects additional digital identifiers that partially extend beyond its legal mandates \cite{amster2022}.
-For example, we can expect selective expansion to be greater - the agency overestimates $\hat{k}$ - in densely populated as the probability that at least one point intersects with the perimeter is greater when compared to sparsely populated regions.
+For example, we can expect selective expansion to be greater in densely populated areas, where the probability of erroneous point intersection is highest.